DanHodges/TheologicalDictionary/Incarnation.md

 # Incarnation
-Definition of Incarnation coming soon.
+The definition of Incarnation is coming soon!